Back to Blog

 Dental social media marketing has real legal exposure, and most practices don't take it seriously enough until there's a problem.

 The ADA is direct on this: HIPAA applies to social media.
 Sharing patient images without written authorization violates the Privacy Rule.
 Responding to a negative review in a way that confirms someone is your patient — even without naming them — can create liability.
-In 2022, a named practice paid a $50,000 HIPAA fine for disclosing a patient's name and treatment details in a social media response.
+HIPAA enforcement actions in this area have resulted in significant fines, and the OCR has made clear that social media responses are not exempt from the Privacy Rule.

 The ADA also recommends having a written staff social media policy so everyone knows what they can and can't post.
 Most practices don't have one.